ahmedkaludi/ads-for-wp/readme.txt

 == Changelog ==

+= 1.1.1 (17 January 2019) =
+* New Feature: Background Ad Type
+* New Feature: User targeting by Cookie
+* Added: Support for  MGID Ads & Taboola Ads in custom ads type
+* Added: Delete all settings, ads and groups ads at one click
+* Added: Option to filter ads list by ad type
+* Added: Prepared for localization to make plugin translatable
+* Improvement: Notice box to ask for review in day interval should not be shown again, if users click no thanks button
+* Bug Fixed: Update wheretodisplayamp while importing Ads from AMPforWP #125
+* Bug Fixed: If auto ads is selected, then AMP Display Positioning in AMP section should be hidden #114
+* Bug Fixed: Warning issue when no Ads are setup. #128

 = 1.1 (20 December 2018) =
 * New Feature: Sticky display type added in banner ad type for amp or non amp